dqops/dqo/docs/client/operations/check_results_overview.md

+Returns the overview of the recently executed checks on tables and columns.

+___
 ## get_column_monitoring_checks_overview
 Returns an overview of the most recent column level monitoring executions for the monitoring at a requested time scale
 [Source code](https://github.com/dqops/dqo/blob/develop/distribution/python/dqops/client/api/check_results_overview/get_column_monitoring_checks_overview.py)